-If you are not a new homeowner, you can still find many tips and tricks that will help you save money, and improve your experience with home ownership!
+If you are not a new homeowner, you can still find many tips and tricks to save money and improve your experience with homeownership!

 When I bought my first home, I had very little guidance.
 I had to figure out all of the challenges that came with independence and homeownership on my own.
 When you don’t have the right supports, then you can expect a lot of your learning to come from making mistakes.

 However, unlike when you were dependent on someone else’s finances, making mistakes as a homeowner can be extremely costly to your budget!

 So, I hope to provide you with some “essentials” to make your transition to independence as happy and exciting as your move-in day!